alexander-girsh/nest-astro-boilerplate/README.md

 WHAT IS IT
 ---
-Thats the complex boilerplate which allows to astro (https://astro.build) and nest.js (https://nestjs.com)
+Thats the complex boilerplate which allows to bootstrap fullstack web applications powered with astro (https://astro.build) and nest.js (https://nestjs.com)

 NOTICE!
 ---